-In their Report to those charged with governance for the year ended 31 March 2014, published in August 2014, the external auditors PricewaterhouseCoopers LLP reported the following:
+In their Report to those charged with governance for the year ended 31 March 2013, published in September 2013, the external auditors PricewaterhouseCoopers LLP reported the following:

-- 'The Authority, like other Local Authorities, is facing increasing financial pressures and significant challenges to identify the levels of savings they require over the next three to five years.
-At present, as per the Authority's medium term financial strategy, there exists a significant 'budget gap', culminating in a gap of £53.1m in 2017/18 reported to Executive in February 2014.'
-As a result the value for money (financial resilience) audit risk rating has been raised from normal to significant. - 'Management are responsible for developing and implementing systems of internal financial control and to put in place proper arrangements to monitor their adequacy and effectiveness in practice.
-As auditors, we review these arrangements for the purposes of the Statement of Accounts and our review of the Annual Governance Statement.' - Four internal control deficiencies were reported covering the use of surveyors regarding accounting accruals, the use of a designated Pension Fund bank account, an out of date bank mandate, and updates to the pension administration system in respect of leavers.
-The recommendations were accepted and acted upon, with the exception of the Pension Fund bank account that Bromley will continue to review - 'We reviewed the Annual Governance Statement to consider whether it complied with the CIPFA/SOLACE Delivering Good Governance in Local Government framework and whether it is misleading or inconsistent with other information known to us from our audit work.
+- 'Management are responsible for developing and implementing systems of internal financial control and to put in place proper arrangements to monitor their adequacy and effectiveness in practice.
+As auditors, we review these arrangements for the purposes of the Statement of Accounts and our review of the Annual Governance Statement.' - Two internal control deficiencies were reported covering an upgrade of a key financial system; Oracle Financials, and an out of date bank mandate.
+The recommendations were accepted and acted upon. - 'We reviewed the Annual Governance Statement to consider whether it complied with the CIPFA/SOLACE Delivering Good Governance in Local Government framework and whether it is misleading or inconsistent with other information known to us from our audit work.
 We found no areas of concern to report in this context.'